nabto/unabto-esp32/README.md

 https://esp-idf.readthedocs.io/en/v1.0/build_system.html
 The unabto source and the integration code is done as components and therefore resides in the IDF component folder.
 The unabto sdk is a submodule link to the unabto generic source.

+The initial setup/commisioning and the application is located in the main folder. unabto_application.c contains the application (inside the application_event function), the main.c contains the setup and configuration of the WiFi module.

 # How to set it up